jldurham/jldurham.github.io/_posts/2015-01-04-college-of-pharmacy.markdown

 ---

-###A contextual inquiry study to find solutions for communication breakdowns in a large academic organization with several autonomous departments.
+###A contextual inquiry study to find solutions for communication breakdowns in a large academic organization.

 ## the problem